Dad is turning 70 in lockdown. We cancel the surprise family holiday to Craster.

 ‘Chris!
 Look what’s happened!’

 Chris comes running in, that familiar look of panic on his face.
-Between us, we manage to extricate the sponge from the tray and shove it back into the centre of the cake.
+Between us, we extricate the sponge from the tray and shove it back into the centre of the cake.

 ‘A bit of jam and buttercream and you’ll not be able to tell,’ he says.

-For a second it looks perfect, but slowly, the weight from the top layer presses down and jam is dripping everywhere.
+For a second it looks perfect, but slowly, the weight from the top layer presses down and jam drips everywhere.

 ‘And it’s leaning,’ Chris says.